CrypticQuintessence/CrypticQuintessence/Installation Instructions.md

 ---
 OTHER TIPS
 ---

 * Upon First startup give the scripts a minute to catch up before changing settings in the MCM menu. (you will see alot of stuff loading in, in the top left corner.

 * When changing MCM Configurations, try to edit only 2 or 3 mods.. and then exit the MCM window to load the scripts in, then continue to edit the MCM menus until you are finished. configuring all the MCM menus to your liking.

 * I suggest adding gold weight to 0.0038 for full realism.

 * Not sure if you will have the save game or not but if you do, I'd reccommend using it.

-* on the save file I've preconfigured all the MCM windows beforehand so all you have to do is load up the save, use the command "showracemenu" in the in-game console and configure your character.
+* On the save file I've preconfigured all the MCM windows beforehand so all you have to do is load up the save, use the command "showracemenu" in the in-game console and configure your character.
 I left a male and a female preset in there.

+* There are 6 different coins other than septims.

+* tangible gold in various denominations which can be sold to merchants in exchange for septims of a greater or lesser value depending on the type of currency.

+* I use dybils positioner mod to keep items in place after you leave a cell.
+I do this so I can take all of my extra gems, coins, rings, etc and put them in a big pile in the middle of the room.
+I then make all of the items static so they wont go anywhere.

 After you've gotten everything set up and it's all playable.
 You've made a save game, can come back to it and play when ever you want...